eReolen/ereolen.dk/README.md

 ## Setup

+- `make dump-ego` and/or `make dump-ereol` depending on your needs The make file uses a `dce` command to run commands through docker.
+More info here: https://github.com/xendk/dce
+- If your ssh key is not available from the container, you can run the `make dump-ego/dump-ereol` command with your local drush, like so:
+`command drush @prod sql-dump --structure-tables-list=watchdog,cache,cache_menu | sed '/Warning: Using a password on the command line interface can be insecure/d' | gzip >private/docker/db-init/ereol/100-database.sql.gz`
 - `docker-compose up`
-- `make dump-ego` and/or `make dump-ereol` depending on your needs
-- The make file uses a `dce` command to run commands through docker.
-More info here: https://github.com/xendk/dce